DPS encourages motorcycle safety during Sturgis rally

 Another common scenario, Price said, is finding fatal or serious crash scenes where the driver wasn’t wearing a helmet but had one strapped to the bike.

-“If you have a helmet take it along an wear it,” he said.
+“If you have a helmet take it along and wear it,” he said.
 “It’s not that much of an inconvenience for you.”

 Price said all drivers should pay attention to the road and other drivers, watch their speed, wear a helmet or seat belt, and not drink and drive.